sethgis/Wind-Erosion-Modelling/source/Service/Forest Alerts.rst

     :alt: service schema
     :figclass: align-center

-    System Product Selection
+    Forest product selection

-The user, after selecting the forest product, should go ahead and populate the form with attributes including Country, Forest of Interest, baseline period and analysis period, as well as the data platform.
+The user, after selecting the forest product, should go ahead and populate the form with attributes including Country, Forest of Interest, Baseline period and analysis period, as well as the data platform.
-The selected period should be atleast a fortnight (two weeks), this is to enable for accurate product computation.
+The selected period should be atleast a fortnight (two weeks), this is to enable for accurate product computation and image acquisition covering the entire forest of interest.

 The image below summarises the steps.

 .. figure:: ../_static/Images/dis.png